PaloAltoNetworks/terraform-google-vmseries-modules/examples/vpc_peering_dedicated_with_autoscale/README.md

 ## Check access via web UI

-Use a web browser to access `https://<MGMT_PUBLIC_IP>` and login with admin and your previously configured password.
+Use a web browser to access `https://<MGMT_PUBLIC_IP>` (these can be obtained via the GCP console/API) and login with admin and your previously configured password.

 ## Change the public Loopback public IP Address